-Lee College offers Associate of Arts (AA), Associate of Arts in Teaching (AAT), and Associate of Science (AS) degrees.
+Lee College offers Associate of Arts (AA), Associate of Arts in Science (AAS), Associate of Arts in Teaching (AAT), and Associate of Science (AS) degrees.
 We also offer Field of Study Curricula and Certificates of Completion.
 On this page are links to program pages that contain all of these options, as available.

 Because of common course numbering and similarity in degree plans, students can easily matriculate to universities, with most credits being accepted by public post-secondary institutions in Texas.